Alif-Edtech/Alif/README.md

 - **LangChain** - LangChain is a framework for developing applications powered by language models
 - **React** - duh

-## LearnHouse University
+## Alif University

 <a href="https://university.learnhouse.io">
 <img width="208" alt="lh_univ" src="https://github.com/learnhouse/learnhouse/assets/29493708/72a892cd-7c5a-4437-9130-ff1682a10b24">
 </a>

-Learn about LearnHouse and how to use it, using LearnHouse
+Learn about Alif and how to use it, using Alif

 ## A word

-Learnhouse is made with 💜, from the UI to the features it is carefully designed to make students and teachers lives easier and make education software more enjoyable.
+Alif Edtech is made with 💜, from the UI to the features it is carefully designed to make students and teachers lives easier and make education software more enjoyable.

-Thank you and have fun using/developing/testing LearnHouse !
+Thank you and have fun using/developing/testing Alif !